 What is WordPress?

-WordPress REST API - wordpress logo
+wordpress logo

-WordPress.com is a blogging platform first and foremost.
-While it may be used for simple WordPress websites without a blog, it was built to be a blog Content Management System (CMS), therefore it has a lot of functionality tailored to that use case.
+WordPress is an Open-Source platform that makes website building simple, publishes content, and administers it.
+WordPress.com is a blogging platform, first and foremost.
+While it may be used for simple WordPress websites without a blog, it was built as a blog Content Management System (CMS); therefore, it has a lot of functionality tailored to that use case.

 WordPress REST API gives you an option to access WordPress without the actual user interface.
 WordPress REST API is mostly used by developers to use WordPress without installing the WordPress tool.
-WordPress REST API enables the platform to interact ad exchange data with any website or application despite the language that the platform uses.
+WordPress REST API enables the platform to interact and migrate data with any website or application despite the language that the platform uses.
 Using this WordPress REST API, you can send and receive data as JSON objects.
 WordPress REST API creates a new admin experience for WordPress using plugins.
 You can build interesting front-end user interfaces and have your WordPress content in a different application.

-Simplify REST API ETL with Hevo’s No-code Data Pipeline
+Simplify REST API Connection with Hevo!

 Get Started with Hevo for Free